Thomas-Vargas/Thomas-Vargas/README.md

 <h1 align="center">Hi, I'm Thomas Vargas</h1>
-<h3 align="center">Front-end developer with a passion for solving complex problems with creativity and innovation.</h3>
+<h3 align="center">Full-Stack Engineer with a passion for solving complex problems with creativity and innovation.</h3>

 - 👨‍💻 All of my projects are available at [https://thomasavargas.com/](https://thomasavargas.com/)